Modern Slavery Act Statement

 Cats Protection (CP), incorporating Cats Protection Trustee Ltd and Cats Protection Enterprises Ltd, is the UK's leading feline welfare charity.
-We help around 200,000 cats and kittens every year thanks in no small part to our network of over 250 volunteer-run branches and 36 centres.
+We help around 200,000 cats and kittens every year thanks in no small part to our network of over 250 volunteer-run branches over 30 centres.
 We also provide an array of cat care information via our publications, website and Helpline; promote the benefits of neutering to prevent unwanted litters from being born and becoming the abandoned cats of tomorrow and seek to educate people of all ages about cats and their care.

 Cats Protection as an organisation is committed to ensuring the business and its supply chains are free of slavery.
 Cats Protection acknowledges responsibility to comply with all principles of the Modern Slavery Act 2015 and will perform due diligence to provide transparency throughout the organisation.